 Here are 6 ways to softball team success that you might not have considered in softball.
 It is not uncommon for teams to begin strong at the beginning of the season and then perform mediocre by the time the most important competition arrives.
-This is known to happen due to fatigue and over training.
+This is known to happen due to fatigue and overtraining.
 This refers to relative training which is everything about the game.
 The practices, the games and any other activity that happen around the game.
-Older teams are not as effected by a big schedule however younger teams should not be spending every day at the park.
+Older teams are not as affected by a big schedule however younger teams should not be spending every day at the park.

 There is a way however to ensure that your team is as energized and eager to go at the end of the season as they were at the beginning.
 Try these tips this season and let me know how your team feels even in the middle of the season.

 1. Involve the team in the planning process.

 - Everyone has an idea of how the team is going to do, even the players.
 They talk during the off season and at the beginning of the season.
 If you listen carefully during training, you will hear them discussing what their team is going to achieve during the season.